George Earl Dunham

 George Dunham returned to Oneida County in 1881 and became vice-principal of the Whitestown Seminary, where his father was principal.
 He would serve under his father for fifteen months, teaching Latin, English and Public Speaking.

+While living in Utica and editing the newspaper, Mr. Dunham was also involved in founding the Utica Trust and Deposit Company, a financial institution, where he served as a member of its first board of directors.
 He was appointed by Mayor Kinney to be chairman of the Utica Electric Light Commission and served three years.
-He was one of the founders and a member of the first board of directors of the Utica Trust & Deposit Company, director of the Utica National Bank, director of the Utica Mutual insurance Company and president of the Partlow Corporation.
+He was director of the Utica National Bank and of the Utica Mutual Insurance Company and president of the Partlow Corporation.
 He was instrumental in the establishment of the Utica Chamber of Commerce and became its first president in 1898.
-He was the president of the board of trustees of the Young Men’s Christian Association.
+He was the President of the Board of Trustees of the Young Men’s Christian Association (YMCA).

 He entered into the work of naturalization heart and soul as a patriotic duty and accomplished much.
 He taught naturalization classes for immigrants and received national recognition for writing a complete textbook on the subject.
 What Every Citizen Should Know was published in 1922.
 In February 1920, the University of New York Board of Regents expressed its appreciation of his citizenship work.
 In October 1920, the Postmaster General named the Devereux Street Post Office, Dunham Station, in recognition of his naturalization work.

-He was elected a trustee of Hamilton College in 1891 and reelected in 1895.
-Fraternally, he was identified with Oriental Lodge of Masons and with the Benevolent Protective Order of Elks.
-He also belonged to Psi Upsilon, a Greek letter society of Hamilton College.
+He was elected a trustee of Hamilton College in 1891 and re-elected in 1895.
+He was also involved in many of the area social clubs: Fraternally, he was identified with Oriental Lodge of the Free and Accepted Masons, the Benevolent and Protective Order of Elks, Fort Schuyler Club, Arcanum, Rotary, Sadaquada Golf Club, Yahnundasis Golf Club and the University Club of New York.
+He also belonged to Pi Epsilon, a Greek letter society of Hamilton College.